It was 1986 when Compact Discs first outsold vinyl record albums. Now, 34-years later, the sale of vinyl albums has passed the money spent on CD’s.

 The vinyl album was developed in 1948, and soon became the standard of the industry.
 Thirty-eight years later, 1986, CD’s passed vinyl in sales, and held that position for thirty-four years, until 2020.

 Of course, the new figures just represent physical sales.
-Digital downloads of music accounted for $351-million, although it’s declining fast.
+Digital downloads of music has been declining fast.
+As of 2021, they make up just 5% of music sales.
 The real power of music sales is now subscription streaming, such as Apple Music, Spotify, and Amazon Music.
-Streaming accounts for 85% of all money spent on recorded music ($4.8-billion in first 6 months of 2020), and it’s growing fast.
+Streaming accounts for 85% of all money spent on recorded music.

 Even though overall physical sales are declining, Vinyl fans are enjoying the resurgence of their beloved records.
 So what are they buying?
 The biggest sellers are The Beatles, followed by other classic artists like Fleetwood Mac and Pink Floyd.
 Every once in a while, a current artist like Billie Eilish or Taylor Swift will make a splash on vinyl.
-Interestingly, Taylor Swift sold her latest album, Folklore, on Vinyl, CD, and Cassette.
+Interestingly, Taylor Swift sold her album, Folklore, on Vinyl, CD, and Cassette.
+Then in 2021, Swift sold over 100,000 vinyl copies of Evermore in one week, which is the most in the last 30 years.

 So, physically owning a music collection is mostly a thing of the past, but at least a segment of music lovers are still “dropping the needle” on records of their favorite artists.